superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 # Private voice communication

+This use case shows you how to implement the idea described in [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
+It teaches you how to build a voice proxy using Nexmo's [Node Server SDK](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.

+## Overview

 Sometimes you want two users to be able to call each other without revealing their private phone numbers.

 For example, if you are operating a ride sharing service, then you want your users to be able to speak to each other to coordinate pick-up times and locations.
 But you don't want to give out your customers' phone numbers - after all, you have an obligation to protect their privacy.
 And you don't want them to be able to arrange ride shares directly without using your service because that means lost revenue for your business.